Costello1329/cpp-mipt-2021/roadmap/readme.md

     - `pure virtual` destructor (and why it causes the linker error).
     - Keyword `override`.
     - keyword `final` (for methods)
+- Curiously recurring template pattern

+### Exceptions:
+- General idea:
+    - Motivation for using exceptions.
+    - The `throw` statement and the `try/catch` block.
+    - Examples of standard operators that throw exceptions.
+- Difference between exceptions and runtime errors.
+Errors that are not exceptions and exceptions that are not errors.
+- Rules for catching and re-throwing exceptions, casting types when catching exceptions.
+Catching all exceptions.
+The rules for choosing a catch block by the compiler in the case when different blocks are suitable.
+- Copying when throwing and catching exceptions.
+Features of catching exceptions by value and by reference.
+- Old-style exception specifications and their problems, unexpected exceptions.
+C++ 11 style exception specifications, `noexcept` operator and specifier.
+Conditional noexcept.
+- Exceptions in constructors and the problem of memory leaks on exceptions.
+- Exceptions in destructors.
+- Security guarantees for exceptions: basic and strict.

 ## Block 3: Modern Standards of C++